peterlmajors/Offensive-Linemen-Immediate-Zone/README.md

 ![OLIZ_demonstration_hd](https://user-images.githubusercontent.com/73561125/212230097-a70bd37b-0645-4469-88ca-b5bcdb193069.png)

-<font size = "4"> OLIZ evaluates only the first rusher each pass blocker was assigned to on a given play, as the dataset records only the initial block made by each player and does not account for double teams.
-Using OLIZ, we calculated metrics to assess how effectively an offensive lineman keeps a single pass rusher away from the quarterback.
+<font size = "4"> OLIZ focuses on the first rusher assigned to each pass blocker in a play, based on data that only tracks the initial block performed by each player.
+It does not capture double teams or their effects.
+Using OLIZ, we developed spatio-temporal metrics to assess how well an offensive lineman contains a single pass rusher.

-<font size = "4"> In designing these questions, our aim was to isolate the one-on-one interactions between blockers and rushers.
-Rather than predicting how close a rusher would ultimately get to the quarterback, we focused on measuring how much an offensive lineman influences that outcome under typical conditions.
-Each question reflects a single feature used in our model.
+<font size = "4"> In creating the following questions and features, we aimed to isolate one-on-one matchups between blockers and rushers.
+Rather than predicting the rusher’s final distance from the quarterback, we concentrated on quantifying the offensive lineman’s individual influence in typical pass protection situations.

-**<font size = "5" color = 'maroon'> Questions Considered and Associated Model Features**
+<font size = "5" color = 'maroon'> Questions Considered and Associated Features

 - <font size = "4">**How well can the blocker hold their ground?**
   - Rusher distance from QB at beginning and end of being in OLIZ